blossomclean/blossomclean/README.md

 # Blossom Clean

-Serif is a beautiful small business theme for Gatsby.
-It contains content types for the archetypical small business website.
-The theme is fully responsive, blazing fast and artfully illustrated.
+This website code is for cleaning business.
+It is built using static site generator - Gatsby.js

 [Live Demo](https://blossomclean.com.au/)